IN A GROVE

 • Christopher Cerrone

 (b.
 1984) is internationally acclaimed for compositions characterized by a subtle handling of timbre and resonance, a deep literary fluency, and a flair for multimedia collaborations.
+His three-time GRAMMY-nominated work balances lushness and austerity, immersive textures and telling details.

 • Stephanie Fleischmann